The chromatic profile of locally bipartite graphs: Introduction

 Suppose we start with a triangle-free graph $G$.
-We can repeatedly add edges to $G$ and merge twins to obtain a twin-free, edge-maximal triangle-free weighted graph $(H, \omega)$ whose total weight, $\omega(H)$, equals $\ssize{G}$ and whose minimum degree, $\delta(H, \omega)$, is at least $\delta(G)$ (the degree of a vertex in $(H, \omega)$ is the total weight of its neighbours).
-Note that $G$ is homomorphic to $H$.
-In particular, to understand the chromatic profile of triangle-free graphs, one only needs to understand the twin-free, edge-maximal triangle-free graphs $H$ which have a weighting $\omega$ with $\delta(H, \omega) > 1/3 \cdot \omega(H)$ (we will refer to this last property as ``$H$ beating $1/3$'').
+We can repeatedly add edges to $G$ and merge twins to obtain a twin-free, edge-maximal triangle-free weighted graph $(H, \omega)$ whose total weight, $\omega(H)$, equals $\abs{G}$ and whose minimum degree, $\delta(H, \omega)$, is at least $\delta(G)$ (the degree of a vertex in $(H, \omega)$ is the total weight of its neighbours).
+Note that there is a homomorphism $G \to H$.
+In particular, to understand the chromatic profile of triangle-free graphs, one only needs to understand the twin-free, edge-maximal triangle-free graphs $H$ which have a weighting $\omega$ with $\delta(H, \omega) > 1/3 \cdot \omega(H)$ (we will refer to this last property as \defn{$H$ beating $1/3$}).
 The above reasoning holds if we replace ``triangle-free'' by ``locally bipartite'' and replace $1/3$ by $1/2$ (the corresponding chromatic threshold).
-Hence, we are particularly interested in twin-free, edge-maximal locally bipartite graphs which beat $1/2$.
+Hence, we are particularly interested in twin-free, edge-maximal locally bipartite graphs which beat $1/2$. \Cref{homscores} applies and so for two such graph $G$ and $H$, there is a homomorphism $G \to H$ if and only if $G$ is an induced subgraph of $H$.

-In the triangle-free case, the endeavour of finding all such graphs was implicitly started by Haggkvist~\cite{Haggkvist1982}, continued by Chen, Jin and Koh~\cite{CJK1997}, and finished by Brandt and Thomass\'{e}~\cite{BrandtThomasse2005}: there are two important sequences of triangle-free graphs, the 3-colourable Andr\'{a}sfai graphs~\cite{Andrasfai62} ($\Gamma_{1} = K_{2}, \Gamma_{2} = C_{5}, \Gamma_{3}, \dotsc$) and the 4-chromatic Vega graphs~\cite{BrandtPisanski1998} ($\Upsilon_{11}, \Upsilon_{12}, \dotsc$).
-Brandt and Thomass\'{e} showed that the twin-free, edge-maximal triangle-free graphs beating $1/3$ are exactly the Andr\'{a}sfai and Vega graphs and so every triangle-free graph with $\delta(G) > 1/3 \cdot |G|$ is homomorphic to one of these (and hence is 4-colourable).
-Furthermore for any $c > 1/3$ only finitely many graphs of each sequence beat $c$.
-In particular, if a triangle-free $G$ has $\delta(G)/\ssize{G} \geqslant c$ for $c > 1/3$, then $G$ is homomorphic to some early $\Gamma_{i}$ or $\Upsilon_{j}$.
+In the triangle-free case, the endeavour of finding all such graphs was implicitly started by Haggkvist~\cite{Haggkvist1982}, continued by Chen, Jin and Koh~\cite{CJK1997}, and finished by Brandt and Thomass\'{e}~\cite{BrandtThomasse2005}: there are two important sequences of triangle-free graphs, the 3-colourable Andr\'{a}sfai graphs~\cite{Andrasfai1962} ($\Gamma_{1} = K_{2}, \Gamma_{2} = C_{5}, \Gamma_{3}, \dotsc$) and the 4-chromatic Vega graphs~\cite{BrandtPisanski1998} (which we denote by $\Upsilon_{j}$).
+Brandt and Thomass\'{e} showed that the twin-free, edge-maximal triangle-free graphs beating $1/3$ are exactly the Andr\'{a}sfai and Vega graphs and so every triangle-free graph with $\delta(G) > 1/3 \cdot \abs{G}$ has a homomorphism to one of these (and hence is 4-colourable).
+Furthermore, for any $c > 1/3$, only finitely many graphs of each sequence beat $c$.
+In particular, if a triangle-free $G$ has $\delta(G)/\abs{G} \geqslant c$ for $c > 1/3$, then there is a homomorphism from $G$ to some early $\Gamma_{i}$ or to some early $\Upsilon_{j}$.